EliteWise/daily-medium-bot/README.md

 # daily-medium-bot

-Discord Bot to get a specific article of the Medium platform at any time, by selecting a category
+Discord Bot to get Medium articles by category on demand, plus automated daily delivery based on your preferences

 ## Installation